rodolfomarianocy/Threat-Modeling-Tricks/readme.md

 https://developer.ibm.com/articles/threat-modeling-microservices-openshift-4/
 https://learn.microsoft.com/pt-br/azure/security/develop/threat-modeling-tool-threats

+### Threat Modeling Tool Microsoft
 For this phase there are some tools that can be used for free, such as Microsoft's Threat Modeling Tool based on the STRIDE methodology:
 https://learn.microsoft.com/pt-br/azure/security/develop/threat-modeling-tool

 e.g.